Try a Free Live AI Golf Lesson TRY FREE

 Nigel M. | July 2, 2011

-But it also should have set you up to increase your swing speed while using less effort than in the past.
+But it should also have set you up to increase your swing speed while using less effort than in the past.

 How?
 By ensuring you sequence your swing correctly, which creates lag like you see in all powerful golf swings.